sverdoot/IITP-ML/comp-lin-alg/README.md

 Some tasks on the computational linear algebra course.

-* LU-vs-Choletsky - when LU-decompositon and Choletsky decompsition are the same?
+* LU-vs-Cholesky - when LU-decompositon and Cholesky decompsition are the same?